srikanthmurali/SalesAnalytics/README.md

 # SalesAnalytics
-Observing the annual report of the organization and trying to find the best practices and areas of improvement through data driven approach.
+**Goal**: To predict customer profiles based on region, month, and product category for the year 2022, using a machine learning model trained on data from the year 2021.
+This analysis will help determine staffing requirements for the year 2022

 Let's compare the financial data from the annual reports for the years 2021-22 and 2022-23 to identify improvements, areas that need attention, and any notable changes or pain points:

 **Key Comparisons:**

 1. **Revenue (Income from Operations):**
-   - 2021-22: 25,247 million
+   - 2021-22: 48 million
-   - 2022-23: 30,407 million
+   - 2022-23: 68 million
-   - **Improvement:** Revenue from operations increased by approximately 5,160 million, indicating significant growth in the company's core business activities.
+   - **Improvement:** Revenue from operations increased by approximately 20 million, indicating significant growth in the company's core business activities.

 2. . **Number of Employees:**
-   - 2021-22: 2,162
+   - 2021-22: 1866
-   - 2022-23: 2,127
+   - 2022-23: 1596
    - **Change:** The number of employees slightly decreased, which may have been a strategic decision.

 **Areas to Focus and Potential Pain Points:**